Instance Selection for GANs: Instance Selection for GANs

 where $\mathbf{W}$ is the fit model weight matrix, $\boldsymbol{\mu}$ is the empirical mean of $\mathcal{Z}$, $\sigma$ is the residual variance, $\mathbf{I}$ is the identity matrix, and $d$ is the dimension of $\mathbf{z}$.

 KNN Distance is used to score data points by calculating the Euclidean distance between $\mathbf{z}$ and $\mathcal{Z} \setminus \{\mathbf{z}\}$, then returning the distance to the $K_{th}$ nearest element.
-We make the resulting distance negative, such that smaller distances return larger values.
-Formally, we can evaluate:
+To convert to a score, we make the resulting distance negative, such that smaller distances return larger values.
+Formally, we can evaluate:\looseness=-1

 where $\min_{K}$ is defined as the $K_{th}$ smallest value in a set.
 In our experiments we set $K=5$.

 To perform \textbf{instance selection}, we compute scores $H(F(\mathbf{x}))$ for each data point and keep all data points with scores above some threshold $\psi$.
 For convenience, we often set $\psi$ to be equal to some percentile of the scores, such that we preserve the top $N\%$ of the best scoring data points.
 Thus, given an initial training set consisting of data points $\mathbf{x} \in \mathcal{X}$ we construct our reduced training set $\mathcal{X}'$ by computing: